 Authorization is granted for the Laboratory to participate in the proposed project.
-The work proposed for the Laboratory is consistent with or complementary to the missions of the Laboratory and will not adversely impact execution of the DOE assigned programs at the Laboratory.
+The work proposed for the Laboratory is consistent with or complementary to the missions of the laboratory and will not adversely impact execution of the DOE assigned programs at the Laboratory.

-c.
+iii.
 Funding, Cost Share, and Subaward with FFRDCs

-The value of and funding for the FFRDC portion of the work will not normally be included in the award.
-DOE/NNSA FFRDCs participating as a subrecipient on a project will be funded directly through the DOE field work proposal (WP) process.
-Non-DOE/NNSA FFRDCs participating as a subrecipient will be funded through an interagency agreement with the sponsoring agency.
-Although the FFRDC portion of the work is excluded from the award, the applicant's cost share requirement will be based on the total cost of the project, including the applicant's, the subrecipient's, and the FFRDC's portions of the project.
+DOE will not fund DOE/NNSA FFRDCs participating as a subrecipient through the DOE field work authorization process.
+DOE will not fund non-DOE/NNSA FFRDCs through an interagency agreement with the sponsoring agency.
+Therefore, the prime recipient and FFRDC are responsible for entering into an appropriate subaward that will govern, among other things, the funding of the FFRDC portion of the work from the prime recipient under its DOE award.
+Such an agreement must be entered into before any project work begins.

+The applicant should prepare the budgets using rates appropriate for funding the FFRDCs through subawards.
+The applicant's cost share requirement will be based on the total cost of the project, including the applicant's, the subrecipient's, and the FFRDC's portions of the project.